-of them in the body, as it hath pleased him.&#8221; &#8220;Now are they many members, yet but one body.&#8221; &#8220;For by one Spirit are we all baptized into one body.&#8221;
+of them in the body, as it hath pleased him."
+"Now are they many members, yet but one body."
+"For by one Spirit are we all baptized into one body."

 And here, dear reader, give your attention to this.
-It is sought to establish a distinction between the gifts of the day of Pentecost and the Holy Spirit the Comforter, of whom the Apostle John speaks; and Mr. M. avails himself of the words of Peter, &#8220;That which you now see and hear,&#8221; in order to contrast them with the words of the Lord, &#8220;Whom the world cannot receive, because it seeth him not,&#8221; for the purpose of making a distinction between the Spirit such as we have it, as the Spirit of grace, and the Spirit as it was with the disciples.| Now what was promised by Jesus was the Comforter, whom, when on high, He would ask of the Father, and whom, from on high, He would send to His own.| After the resurrection, He told the disciples to wait at Jerusalem the fulfilment of &#8220;the *promise of the Father,* which, saith he, *ye have heard from me.* For John truly baptized with water; but *ye shall be baptized with the Holy Ghost* not many days hence.&#8221; (Compare @Matthew 3: 11.)
+It is sought to establish a distinction between the gifts of the day of Pentecost and the Holy Spirit the Comforter, of whom the Apostle John speaks; and Mr. M. avails himself of the words of Peter, "That which you now see and hear," in order to contrast them with the words of the Lord, "Whom the world cannot receive, because it seeth him not," for the purpose of making a distinction between the Spirit such as we have it, as the Spirit of grace, and the Spirit as it was with the disciples.¦ Now what was promised by Jesus was the Comforter, whom, when on high, He would ask of the Father, and whom, from on high, He would send to His own.¦ After the resurrection, He told the disciples to wait at Jerusalem the fulfilment of "*the promise of the Father*, which, saith he, *ye have heard from me*.
+For John truly baptized with water; but *ye shall be baptized with the Holy Ghost* not many days hence."
+(Compare @Matthew 3: 11.)
 Now they had heard from Jesus the promise of the Comforter which the Father would send; @John 16.
-On the day of Pentecost Peter says, &#8220;This Jesus hath God raised up, whereof we all are witnesses.
-Therefore, being by the right hand of God exalted, and having received of the *Father the promise* of the Holy Ghost, he hath *shed forth this which ye now see and hear&#8221;* @Acts 2: 32, 33.
-Now, it is by this very Spirit, the *promise of the Father,* of which Jesus spoke (@John 14, 15, 16), that we all are baptized to be *one body.* And the words &#8220;Ye now see and hear,&#8221; in the mouth of Peter, say nothing of what Mr. M. speaks of.
-The tongues, etc., were &#8220;the *manifestation* of the Spirit&#8221;; and it was that which the world saw and heard.
+On the day of Pentecost Peter says, "This Jesus hath God raised up, whereof we all are witnesses.
+Therefore, being by the right hand of God exalted, and having received of the *Father the promise* of the Holy Ghost, he hath *shed forth this which ye now see and hear*," @Acts 2: 32, 33.
+Now, it is by this very Spirit, the *promise of the Father*, of which Jesus spoke (@John 14, 15, 16), that we all are baptized to be *one body*.
+And the words "Ye now see and hear," in the mouth of Peter, say nothing of what Mr. M. speaks of.
+The tongues, etc., were "the *manifestation* of the Spirit"; and it was that which the world saw and heard.

-Now I ask, if the Holy Spirit produces in us good works; and I find that it is written, &#8220;That they may see your good works, and glorify your Father which is in heaven.&#8221; And I say, Would it be in accordance with, the Spirit and the word to say, Ah! that cannot be the Holy Ghost as the Spirit of grace
+Now I ask, if the Holy Spirit produces in us good works; and I find that it is written, "That they may see your good works, and glorify your Father which is in heaven."
+And I say, Would it be in accordance with the Spirit and the word to say, Ah! that cannot be the Holy Ghost as the Spirit of grace

-| Page 107.
+¦ Page 107.

-| In @John 145 Christ, Mediator, asks the Holy Ghost of the Father, who sends Him; in chapter 15, Christ in His personal glory on high sends Him; in chapter 16, the Holy Ghost is here below in the disciples, and He will tell the things He has heard.
+¦ In @John 14, Christ, Mediator, asks the Holy Ghost of the Father, who sends Him; in chapter 15, Christ in His personal glory on high sends Him; in chapter 16, the Holy Ghost is here below in the disciples, and He will tell the things He has heard.

 {147}